 THSA reminds that these are tools for medical practitioners to provide patient informed care with the support of the practitioner.
 THSA does not endorse nor promote, in any way, self medication.

-Note – Primoteston injectable is no longer on PBS and can only be written on Private Prescription as on February 1st, 2018.
+Note – Primoteston injectable 200mg is no longer on PBS and is now written on Private Prescription as of February 1st, 2018.
 This means any GP can feel confident writing this prescription without requiring a specialist health provider to authorise it.

-For trans masculine folk wishing to access hormone therapy, it can be a bit muggy knowing how to access anything but hopefully this clears it up.
-This is taken directly from, and also hyperlinked to, the PBS federal guidelines under Medicare:
+For trans masculine folk wishing to access hormone therapy (not including Primosteston), it can be a bit muggy knowing how to access anything but hopefully this clears it up.
+This is taken directly from the PBS federal guidelines under Medicare: